coinbase/salus/docs/scanners/brakeman.md

         except: # To exclude checks
             - check1
             - check2
-        i: path/to/config.ignore # Brakeman will ignore warnings if configured to do so.
+        ignore: path/to/config.ignore # Brakeman will ignore warnings if configured to do so.
 By default, it looks for a configuration file in config/brakeman.ignore.
 To specify a file to use this argument.
+'Ignore' is the 'i' brakeman config option.
         ignore-model-output: true # To ignore possible XSS from model attributes
         ignore-protected: true # Brakeman will raise warnings on models that use attr_protected.
 To suppress these warnings, set this to true.
         report-direct: true # To only raise warnings only when untrusted data is being directly used